 His first book, Bad Youth: Juvenile Delinquency and the Politics of Everyday Life in Modern Japan (University of California Press, 2006), shows how the policing of urban youth constituted a central arena for the development of new state structures and new forms of disciplinary power, the articulation of new class, gender, and family relations, and the regulation of popular culture during the years 1895 to 1945.
 He has also published articles in venues including The Journal of Asian Studies and The Journal of Japanese Studies.
 Prof. Ambaras is a recipient of fellowships from the National Humanities Center and the National Endowment for the Humanities.

 Along with Prof. Kate McDonald (History, UC Santa Barbara), Prof. Ambaras directs Bodies and Structures: Deep-mapping Modern East Asian History.
 This multi-year digital project brings together scholars of early modern and modern East and Southeast Asia to interrogate the spatial history of this region from the seventeenth to the twenty-first century.
 Bodies and Structures 1.0 was launched in January 2019.
-Version 2.0 is currently in development, with support from an NEH Digital Humanities Advancement Grant (Level II).
+Version 2.0 was released in 2021, with support from an NEH Digital Humanities Advancement Grant (Level II).

 Prof. Ambaras is co-founder of and NCSU representative to the Triangle Center for Japanese Studies.

 Collaborative research projects:

 - Bodies and Structures 2.0: Deep-mapping Modern East Asian History.
 Co-organizer with Prof. Kate McDonald (History, UC Santa Barbara).
-2016-2023 (projected).

 - Comprehensive Research Project on Mobility and Social Integration in Twentieth-Century East Asia, Japan Society for the Promotion of Science, Grants-in-Aid for Scientific Research (project director: Shinzo Araragi, Sophia University, Tokyo, Japan), 2013-2018.